The School of Architecture in the ‘60s

 Now, let me change direction a little.
 I do believe I owe you all some apologies, but I would also like to share a little about my personal learnings from our shared lives.

 Now, a further change of direction for the last few minutes of my talk.
 I wanted to change the tone to tell you something more about myself.
-About ten years after you had all graduated I sensed that I had lost my feeling of contact with students.
+About ten years after you all had graduated, I sensed that I had lost my sense of connection with students.
 So I got in touch with ACUE (the Adelaide Centre for University Education) and made an appointment with Bob Cannon, the Director, to seek his help.

 My navel gazing had produced this result of my inability, and so what was I going to do about it?
-Being a lecturer I was always aware of the need to instruct students in lateral thinking and so I applied this rule to myself and came up with the result: I have no ability for telling jokes and that this was the cause of my downfall and so why do I not develop this talent of having this complete inability to tell jokes and make this my new teaching gimmick.
+As a lecturer, I was always aware of the need to teach students lateral thinking, so I applied this rule to myself and came to the conclusion that I had no ability to tell jokes, and that was the cause of my downfall.

 Thank you.